MSW/MA in Women's Studies & Gender Studies

 - A Completed Application Form

-We prefer that you submit your application form online.
-You may also download an application form and mail the completed form to: Graduate & Professional Enrollment Management, 820 N. Michigan Ave., Suite 1200, Chicago, IL 60611.
+You may submit your application form online.
 Students who have already applied to a graduate or professional program at Loyola University Chicago should fill out the reapplication form.

 - Official Transcripts